 By someone who’s been doing this long enough to know better

 Let’s set the scene: you’ve got three years in critical care under your belt.
 Maybe you’re a paramedic who can RSI in your sleep or an ICU nurse who can titrate five drips with one hand while eating cold pizza with the other.
-You’ve memorized the CAMTS requirements, passed your CFRN (maybe), and your Google search history is full of things like “how to not puke in a helicopter.
+You’ve memorized a bunch of random formulas, passed your CFRN (maybe), and your Google search history is full of things like “how to not puke in a helicopter.

 You’re ready to fly, right?
+Well… not necessarily…slow your roll, baby nurse.

 Three years of experience is no joke.
-That’s a solid foundation.
-But it doesn’t mean you’re fully baked yet.
+That’s a solid foundation but it doesn’t mean you’re fully baked yet.
 And in flight medicine, undercooked can get spicy real fast.
 There’s a reason why a lot of flight teams quietly prefer five or more years, even if the brochure says three.
-That extra time matters, and it’s not just because we’re gatekeeping the cool jackets.
+Hell when I first started, the average was 10+ years (people just did not leave flight).
+That extra time matters, and it’s not just because we’re gatekeeping the onesies.

 Let’s Talk About the Unicorn Myth

 You know the one.
-The myth that once you hit three years, you’re ready to slap on a flight suit and start saving lives from 2,000 feet in the air like a stethoscope-wielding superhero.
+The myth that once you hit three years, you’re ready to slap on a flight suit and start saving lives from 2,000 feet in the air.

 But flight nursing isn’t just ICU or EMS in the sky.
-It’s ICU plus ER plus trauma bay, plus resource nurse, social worker, and tech support—sometimes all at once—while flying through turbulence and listening to your pilot talk about wind vectors like it’s a normal Tuesday.
+It’s ICU plus ER plus trauma bay plus OB and NICU, and yeah..tech support—sometimes all at once—while flying through turbulence and listening to your pilot talk about TFRs.

 The Research Is In, Y’all

 According to a 2022 CFRN Pulse Survey, over 35% of flight nurses have more than 10 years of experience.
 That’s not by accident.
-Those extra years mean more reps with sick patients, more bad calls under your belt, more creative cursing during equipment failures, and most importantly, better judgment when things go sideways mid-flight (which they do).
+Those extra years mean more reps with sick patients, more bad calls under your belt, more creative cursing during equipment failures, and most importantly, better judgment when things go sideways midflight (which they do… frequently).

 A study in PMC also found that more experienced nurses tend to have higher “compassion satisfaction.”
 Translation?
-They’re less likely to lose it when their vent fails, their partner is stress-eating almonds, and their patient’s BP is circling the drain at 2,500 feet.
+They’re less likely to lose it when their shit fails, their partner is grumpy, and their patient’s BP is circling the drain at 2,500 feet.

 Now Enter: Maturity

 I know, I know…nobody likes being told “you just need to be a little older.”
 But here’s the deal: age equals perspective.
-And flight nursing requires the kind of emotional intelligence that only comes from years of experience and probably a few existential crises.
-You need to be the calmest one in the aircraft while your partner’s troubleshooting a dying IV, your pilot’s yelling about airspace restrictions, and your patient is suddenly bleeding again from a place you already bandaged.
+And flight nursing requires the kind of emotional intelligence that only comes from years of experience and probably a few existential crises (I I’m pretty sure I personally had enough for a few lifetimes).
+You need to be able to stay chill in the aircraft while your partner’s troubleshooting a dying IV, your pilot’s yelling about airspace restrictions, and your patient is suddenly bleeding again from a place you already bandaged (and of course can’t reach from your seat.)

-Let’s be honest, maturity also helps you not panic when your patient is crashing and your monitor screen goes dark, and the only thing you hear is the faint beep of your own stress response.
+Let’s be honest, maturity also helps you not panic when your patient is crashing or your monitor screen goes dark and the only thing you hear is the faint thump of your own stress responsed heart.
+Ask me how I know 🙃

 Personal Growth: A Seven-Year Transformation